-An advanced ceramics course in which students will concentrate on wheel thrown forms, advanced hand building techniques and experimental glaze applications.
+This is an advanced ceramics course in which students will concentrate on wheel thrown forms, advanced hand building techniques and experimental glaze applications.
 Emphasis will be placed on creating a slab rolled tiled mural.
 Prerequisite: ART 131 and 231.
 Spring.